 - Savages: Pacist turned badass Ben is able to kill numerous cartel soldiers only about two days after learning how to shoot properly.

-- The Wire: Omar Little, someone who has survived numerous shootouts and ambushes, is killed when an unsuspecting kid shoots him in the back of the head because he wanted to earn street cred.
+- The Wire: In "Clarifications", Omar Little, a Karmic Thief who has spent a decade or more stealing from other criminals and survived numerous shootouts, ambushes, and other predicaments is killed when a kid he doesn't know shoots him in the back of the head to earn some street cred.

 - House: Primarily in season four, super-genius House is proven wrong by younger doctors trying to gain a career.